OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 // introduce the pwm module, written by Onion to facilitate easy usage of the pwm expansion
 // give a brief overview of the functions that we used and point them to the documentation reference (need to include docs.onion.io link, not markdown tag)

+// description of how we use it here, in an array, talk about arrays a little bit

 #### Creating a class